- 1 Nutrition for conjunctivitis

 Foods high in these anthocyanidins are blueberries, blackberries, raspberries, cherries, apples, plums, eggplant, purple cabbage, etc.

-More information about conjunctivitis and its natural treatment in the listing above.
+More information on conjunctivitis and its natural treatment.